 - Hyaluronic acid promotes your skin’s clarity.
 When your skin is struggling to maintain proper hydration, it overcompensates by producing oil.
 This can result in some seriously unclear complexions.
 It’s a huge misconception that oily or acne-prone skin doesn’t need hydration—in fact, there’s a good chance it does!
-By providing a much-needed boost of hydration with hydration like Sara Elizabeth’s inca inchi intensive hydrating and firming serum lets your skin do its job correctly and avoid the oily overcompensation that leads to break-outs.
+By providing a much-needed boost of hydration with Elizabeth Hawk Vegan Hyaluronic Acid like Sara Elizabeth’s inca inchi intensive hydrating and firming serum lets your skin do its job correctly and avoid the oily overcompensation that leads to break-outs.

-“Many people don’t realize that some Hyaluronic Acid products are not always vegan.”
+“Many people don’t realize that some Vegan Hyaluronic Acid products are not always vegan.”

 Although hyaluronic acid injections do exist, you absolutely do not need to go under the needle to boost your HA intake!
 From cleansers to serums to lotions, creams, and masks, there are plenty of easy, at-home ways to implement hyaluronic acid into your skincare routine.

-Looking for more information about hyaluronic acid?
-Want to uncover the best way to include hyaluronic acid into your at-home skincare routine?
+Looking for more information about vegan hyaluronic acid?
+Want to uncover the best way to include vegan hyaluronic acid into your at-home skincare routine?
 Come in for a Sara Elizabeth Signature Facial.